nod-ai/SHARK-ModelDev/README.md

 # SHARK Turbine

 ![image](https://netl.doe.gov/sites/default/files/2020-11/Turbine-8412270026_83cfc8ee8f_c.jpg)

 Turbine is the set of development tools that the [SHARK Team](https://github.com/nod-ai/SHARK) is building for deploying all of our models for deployment to the cloud and devices.
 We are building it as we transition from our TorchScript-era 1-off export and compilation to a unified approach based on PyTorch 2 and Dynamo.
 While we use it heavily ourselves, it is intended to be a general purpose model compilation and execution tool.

-Turbine provides three primary tools:
+Turbine provides a collection of tools:

 * *AOT Export*: For compiling one or more `nn.Module`s to compiled, deployment ready artifacts.
 This operates via both a simple one-shot export API (Already upstreamed to [torch-mlir](https://github.com/llvm/torch-mlir/blob/main/python/torch_mlir/extras/fx_importer.py))